dehrenman/dehrenman.github.io/about.md

 permalink: /about/
 ---

 Welcome.
-I am Xida Ren.
+I am David Ehrenman.
 This is my personal blog.

-This site is made with Jekyll, and the comment sections are made with Staticman.
+This site is made with Jekyll.

 You can find the source code for Jekyll at GitHub:
 [jekyll][jekyll-organization] /